Research & Development Society

 A crash course that reveals an insider’s perspective on what it’s like to work as an R&D professional so you know what niche to pursue, what you could expect in a normal day, and where career opportunities are available.

 Critical information for those make-or-break moments you’ll encounter in your job search so you don’t make a mistake that lowers your chances of securing a job.
-With this mentorship, you’ll avoid being caught off guard by HR, a hiring manager, or an interview panel.

 • You’ll see why your current networking routine may be harming your job search and what you need to change to increase your chances of gaining referrals.

-• Connect with other PhDs to share tips, ideas, and experiences.
+• Connect with other members to share tips, ideas, and experiences.
 Those in your group are those interested in R&D jobs, which means you have an instant community of PhDs with similar career aspirations.

 • Knowledge of how to get job referrals from R&D professionals – job referrals that lead to interviews and job offers.